ad-lightning/tags-android-sdk-sample-app/README.md

     });
 ```

-## Additional Parameters
+## Tag Details

-You can set up additional parameters in BoltiveConfiguration for better targeting and blocking.
+As part of the `AdViewConfiguration` you can pass a `tagDetails` object, containing data handy for reporting and attribution of the ad blocking events.

 ```
     BoltiveTagDetails tagDetails = new BoltiveTagDetails("<your ad unit id>");